adamggrim/textwarp/README.md

 `textwarp` requires the following Python libraries:

-- `nltk`: For identifying parts of speech to capitalize for title case
+- `spacy`: For identifying parts of speech to capitalize for title case
 - `pyperclip`: For accessing and copying to the clipboard
 - `regex`: For expanded regular expression functionality